hchenqi/ViewDesign/README.md

 If a view to consume the mouse event is finally found, this view is tracked by `Desktop` in a stack, and all parent views of the view and the view itself will be sent a `MouseEnter` event as `FocusEvent`.
 This view in addition will be sent a `MouseOver` event and then the original mouse event.
 If a view to consume the mouse event is not found, then the last view that processed the mouse event is still tracked and sent the `MouseEnter` event even though it won't be sent the `MouseOver` event and the original mouse event.

-If the tracked view is changed on the next mouse event, the view tracked before will be sent a `MouseOut` event, and its parent views that not parent of the newly tracked view will be sent a `MouseLeave` event.
+If the tracked view is changed on the next mouse event, the view tracked before will be sent a `MouseOut` event, and its parent views that are not parent of the newly tracked view will be sent a `MouseLeave` event.

 If a view acquires mouse capture, all subsequent mouse events will be directly translated and sent to this view until it releases capture.